-Understanding the vegetation response to drought requires integrative and multidisciplinary strategies to assess the disturbances of forest at several scales (Hartmann and others 2018).
 The assessment of resilience to climate disturbances such as droughts provides critical information concerning the capacity of the forests to maintain their structure and render valuable ecosystem services.
-The drought resilience of species is better assessed when several approaches, such as dendrochronology and remote sensing, are combined.
-Dendroecological estimates of growth (i.e. tree-ring width) are commonly used proxies to characterize tree vitality, and annual tree-ring widths can be used to study changes in growth as a response to drought at the individiual-tree scale (Fritts 1976).
-Remote sensing can be used to study the impact of drought on ecosystems and hence the stand level (e.g. Zhang and others 2013).
+The drought resilience of species is better assessed by a combination of several approaches, such as dendrochronology and remote sensing.
+Dendroecological estimates of growth (i.e. tree-ring width) are commonly used proxies to characterize tree vitality, and annual tree-ring widths can be used to study growth changes as a response to drought among individual trees (Fritts 1976).
+Remote sensing can be used to analyze the impact of drought on ecosystems and hence on the stand (e.g. Zhang and others 2013).
 The combination of both approaches (remote sensing and dendroecology) has been used to assess the effects of droughts on vegetation along ecological gradients (e.g. Vicente-Serrano and others 2013; Coulthard and others 2017), and also to evaluate growth resilience to drought in several tree species (e.g. Gazol and others 2018; Peña-Gallardo and others 2018).
-Nonetheless, it is crucial to ascertain wether the responses at the tree level differ from those at the ecosystem level and characterize the spatial variability of this response in rear-edge populations.
+Nonetheless, it is crucial to ascertain whether the responses at the tree level differ from those at the ecosystem level and characterize the spatial variability of this response in rear-edge populations.

 In the present study, we used remote-sensing information and dendroecological methods to evaluate the impact of drought in both canopy greenness (as a proxy to primary growth) and radial tree growth (as a proxy for secondary growth) of Quercus pyrenaica Willd.
 (Pyrenean oak, melojo) in southern relict forests at the rear-edge of the species distribution and where species performance is considered to be severely threatened by climate change.
 We also assessed the resilience of these forests both to several extreme drought episodes and to climate change (i.e. warming) over the long term (in the last few decades).
-Our main hypothesis is that these relict populations driven by historical land use are vulnerable to climate change at their present climatic (either elevational or latitudinal) rear edge, and hence will show low resilience to extreme drought along climatic gradients at a small scale within the rear edge.
+In the study area, the rear edge of relict populations are imposed by historical land use.
+Our main hypothesis is that, limited by their land-use legacy, these stands will show low resilience to extreme drought from climate change along a small-scale gradient.
 To test this hypothesis, we: (i) quantified how recent extreme drought events influenced primary and secondary growth of Q. pyrenaica forests at their present geographical rear edge; (ii) analyzed the long-term resilience of these forests to extreme drought events, using time-series of radial growth; (iii) and examined differences in the resilience metrics between populations located in contrasting ecological conditions (i.e. xeric vs. mesic) along environmental gradients within the rear edge in order to detect vulnerability to climate change at the small spatial scale.
-For the latter task, we characterized the variability in the forest response to drought within the current geographical rear edge and assessed whether the effect of aspect and environmental conditions expressed in northern and southern populations of melojo oak forests differ in their resistance, resilience and recovery to extreme drought events.
+For the latter task, we characterized the variability in the forest response to drought within the current geographical rear edge and assessed whether the effect of aspect and environmental conditions expressed in northern and southern populations of melojo oak forests differ in their resistance, resilience, and recovery to extreme drought events.

 Materials and methods